-1.5 Planning Context [Moved from Section 1.3]
+1.5 Planning Context

 The Town of Prescott is a single-tier municipality located in Eastern Ontario along the St. Lawrence River.
 Strategically located along Highway 401, the Town is geographically situated within the United Counties of Leeds and Grenville.
 It is bound by the St. Lawrence River and the Canada-U.S. International Board to the south.
 The Township of Augusta is located to the west and north of the Town, and the Township of Edwardsburgh Cardinal is located to the east.